Ahmad-Faqehi/Terraform-Bulding-K8S/README.md

 ``` shell
 scp -i <Your_Key_Piar> ubuntu@<MasterNode_Public_IP>:/tmp/admin.conf .
 ```
-This will download the kubernetes config file on your machine, you can fastly used by following commadn
+This will download the kubernetes config file on your machine.
+Before using this config file, you have to replace the private ip to public ip of master node.
+Then you can fastly used by following commann to start accessing the cluster.
 ```shell
 kubectl --kubeconfig ./admin.conf get nodes
 ```